 Similar businesses are a good starting point, but you don't have to limit yourself to the categories that work for them.
 To be fair, there is no way to know if those categories are actually working for them.
 Maybe they just copied someone else, and it's turtles all the way down.

 Looking to competitors is great for getting the ball moving, but eventually, you want to return to first principles and ask yourself what your business's purpose is, what kind of change it's helping people make, and who wants to make that kind of change.
 Full credit to Josh Spector for elaborating on this process in his post on how to get followers on Twitter.
+1. What kind of change are you in the business of helping people make?

 2. Who are the people already looking to make this change?